openstack/security-doc/security-guide/source/dashboard/domains-dashboard-upgrades-basic-web-server-configuration.rst

-The dashboard should be deployed as a Web Services Gateway Interface (WSGI) application behind an HTTPS proxy such as Apache or Nginx.
-If Apache is not already in use, we recommend Nginx since it is lightweight and easier to configure correctly.
+The dashboard should be deployed as a Web Services Gateway Interface (WSGI) application behind an HTTPS proxy such as Apache or :term:`Nginx`.
+If Apache is not already in use, we recommend :term:`Nginx` since it is lightweight and easier to configure correctly.

-When using Nginx, we recommend
+When using :term:`Nginx`, we recommend
 `gunicorn <http://docs.gunicorn.org/en/latest/deploy.html>`_
 as the WSGI host with an appropriate number of synchronous workers.
 When using Apache, we recommend